aklivity/zilla-docs/src/how-tos/mqtt/mqtt.kafka.broker.md

 ### Adding TLS

-You can add TLS to this broker by adding a vault and tls binding as described in the [Server Encryption](../../concepts/bindings.md#server-encryption-tls-ssl) section.
+You can add TLS to this MQTT broker by adding a vault and tls binding as described in the [Server Encryption](../../concepts/bindings.md#server-encryption-tls-ssl) section.

 ## Remove the running containers